lastmjs/redux-store-element/README.md

 A custom element allowing a more declarative use of Redux.

 # Introduction
-So far the Polymer solutions using Redux that I have seen don't seem to take full advantage of the declarativeness of web components.
+So far the Redux web component/custom element solutions that I have seen don't seem to take full advantage of the declarative capabilities of web components and especially custom elements.
 I'm hoping this element solves that problem.

 ## Simple and Declarative
-Before we begin, I just want to highlight how easy it is to work with this component declaratively:
+Before we begin, I just want to highlight how easy it is to work with this element declaratively:

 * Hook up your root reducer (similar to Redux `createStore`):